octopress/docs/source/docs/deploying/github/index.markdown

 rake setup_github_pages
 ```

 The rake task will ask you for a URL of the Github repo.
-Copy the SSH URL from your newly created repository like: `git@github.com:username/username.github.io.git` and paste it in as a response.
+Copy the SSH or HTTPS URL from your newly created repository (e.g. `git@github.com:username/username.github.io.git`) and paste it in as a response.

 This will:

-1. Store your Github Pages repository url.
+1. Ask for and store your Github Pages repository url.
 2. Rename the remote pointing to imathis/octopress from 'origin' to 'octopress'
 3. Add your Github Pages repository as the default origin remote.
 4. Switch the active branch from master to source.
 5. Configure your blog's url according to your repository.
-6. Setup a master branch in the _deploy directory for deployment.
+6. Setup a master branch in the `_deploy` directory for deployment.

 Next run: